 How Do You Know You’re Dealing With A Narcissist?

 The first way to outsmart a narcissist is to realize you’re dealing with one.
-Movies and TVs make it easy for us to identify narcissists – they are usually painted as conniving, sneaky, and downright evil.
+Movies and TV make it easy for us to identify narcissists - they are usually painted as conniving, sneaky, and downright evil.
 Often, the audience gets a look into their inner thoughts and sees all the ways they manipulate others.
 Real life isn’t like that.
-Narcissists may appear, at first, to simply be confident or even empathetic.
-They might be charming, ambitious, or appear to have your best interests at heart.
+Narcissists may appear, at first, to be confident or even empathetic.
+They might be charming, ambitious, or have your best interests at heart.
 They don’t.
 The sooner you recognize a narcissist for what they are, the better.

 Here are four signs of a narcissist:

 Inflated sense of self.
-Because a narcissist has this inflated sense of self, they believe that they deserve more, and are better than other people.
+Because a narcissist has this inflated sense of self, they believe that they deserve more and are better than other people.
 This doesn’t always mean that a narcissist is walking around with grand confidence.
 Narcissists may also feel slighted any time their “worth” is questioned.
 Any attempt to hold them accountable for their actions or question their abilities or intelligence may be met with intense retaliation.

 Constantly needing attention and validation.
 A narcissist believes they are entitled to more attention and praise than anyone else.
 They crave it.
 If they aren’t getting it, they seek it out.
 Narcissists may also crave negative attention.
 You may hate a narcissist’s behavior, but you can’t stop thinking about it.
 That’s a win for them.

 The desire for control and perfection.
 Because a narcissist feels so entitled, they believe that everything should go the way they want it to go.
 This leads to an intense desire for control.
 If they have control, they want everything to be perfect to their liking.
-When people cannot meet these expectations for the narcissist (or refuse to do so,) the narcissist will retaliate.
-And they don’t care what it takes to get that control – they’ll do it just to feel that they are in charge again.
+When people cannot meet these expectations for the narcissist (or refuse to do so), the narcissist will retaliate.
+And they don’t care what it takes to get that control - they’ll do it to feel that they are in charge again.

 Behaviors Narcissists Use to Control Others